ZippingOrc31/redesigned-waddle/README.md

+Macro Recorder Suite
+A lightweight Python macro recorder for capturing and replaying keyboard and mouse actions.
+Designed for automation, repetitive tasks, and experimentation with Python input hooks.

 📌 Overview
-The Macro Recorder Suite captures keyboard and mouse actions, stores them in an obfuscated .x macro format, and replays them with accurate timing.
+The Macro Recorder Suite records keyboard and mouse events, saves them into a simple .x macro format, and replays them with accurate timing.
-It includes a unified tools panel with optional clicker modules and a clean, semi‑transparent UI.
+It includes optional clicker modules and a minimal, custom‑styled UI.

-This project is built for:
+This project is ideal for:

-Automation scripting

-Repetitive task execution

-Game macro experimentation

-Workflow prototyping
+Automating repetitive workflows

+Testing input sequences

-Learning how input hooks & event loops work in Python
+Learning how Python handles event hooks

+Building your own automation tools on top of this base

 ✨ Features
 Macro Recording
-Records keyboard + mouse events
+Captures keyboard and mouse events

-High‑accuracy timing
+Accurate timing between actions

-Relative movement mode with optional screenshot anchors

-Obfuscated command storage for safer macro sharing
+Saves macros in a simple .x format

 Macro Playback
-Smooth replay with consistent timing
+Replays macros with consistent timing

-Supports long-duration macros
+Supports long-duration recordings

-Visual offset engine adapts to UI movement

 Tools Panel
-Includes optional modules:
+Optional modules included:

-ControllerClicker — virtual controller macro clicker
+ControllerClicker — virtual controller clicker

-MouseClicker — rapid-fire mouse clicker
+MouseClicker — rapid mouse clicker
-Both tools integrate directly into the main UI.
+Both modules integrate with the main UI.

 UI / UX
-Semi‑transparent light grey theme
+Clean, minimal layout

 Custom window chrome

-Clean layout with collapsible panels

-Brightened interface for visibility in dark environments
+Tools panel for quick access to modules

 📁 File Structure
 Code